Overview

 .env

-file is found then configures Komodo to write it's own Environment section to.komodoenv
+then a Stack is configured to write it's own Environment section to.komodoenv

 instead of.env